 Most potters have a favorite clay.
 If you do use the same type of clay, again and again, make a small container of slip.
-This is really handy for when you want to join pieces of clay together or add handles to mugs.
+This is really handy when you want to join pieces of clay together or add handles to mugs.

 Whenever you want to add a handle, you can simply open up your slip container.
 If the slip stays in the container for a long time, it can get a bit nasty and moldy.
 But actually, this doesn’t stop it from being effective.
 Any mold will just get burned off when the pot is fired.

-Tip 14) Buy Your Tools as and When you Need Them
+Tip 14) Buy Your Tools as and When You Need Them

 There are a lot of pottery tools on the market for any number of techniques.
 I’ve definitely had that experience of walking around a pottery supplier’s showroom and feeling like I need to buy everything.